Bicategories of fractions revisited: towards small homs and canonical 2-cells

 \section{Equivalences of Bicategories of Fractions}

 The first goal of this paper was to provide conditions under which we can take smaller classes of arrows to invert, while still obtaining an equivalent bicategory of fractions.
 In this section we develop a condition to allow us to restrict to a smaller subclass of arrows, namely when a subclass is weakly initial in the original class of arrows.
-A related concept, the condition {\em WISC} having of weakly initial subsets of the class of arrows to be inverted was considered in \cite{Roberts-fractions} to obtain a locally essentially small bicategory of fractions.
+This is related to the condition {\em WISC}, where we have weakly initial subsets of the class of arrows to be inverted.
+This was considered in \cite{Roberts-fractions} to obtain a locally essentially small bicategory of fractions.

 We show that if we start with a class of arrows satisfying {\bf [WB1]}--{\bf[WB5]}, and we have a weakly initial subclass which satisfies {\bf [WB1]} and {\bf [WB5]}, then in fact the subclass will satisfy all the conditions{\bf [WB1]}--{\bf[WB5]} and the bicategory of fractions for the subclass is equivalent to the one for the original class of arrows.
 We will then apply this result to a class $\frakW$ of arrows satisfying {\bf [WB1]}--{\bf[WB5]}, and consider its closure under composition and invertible 2-cells, $\widehat{\frakW}$.
 We show that $\widehat{\frakW}$ satisfies the conditions {\bf BF1}--{\bf BF5} of \cite{Pr-comp}, and that $\frakW$ is weakly initial in $\widehat{\frakW}$.
 This gives an equivalence of bicategories